 6. Remove other Fitbit devices from app and Bluetooth list.

-Learn how to factory reset your Fitbit with our guide - this will result in any unsynced data being lost, but it could be the ticket to a world without syncing problems.
+Learn how to factory reset your Fitbit with our guide - this will result in any unsynced data being lost, but it could be the ticket to resolving syncing problems.